samiranrl/Carrom_rl/README.md

 ### Action

-The action is a three dimentional vector: [angle,position,force]
+The action is a three dimentional vector: [position,angle,force]

-- angle : The angle gives the direction (in radians), where you want to strike the striker.
+- angle : The angle gives the direction (in degrees), where you want to hit the striker.
 Accepts floats in the range -45 to 225 (including boundaries)
 - position: The legally valid x position of the striker on the board.
 Accepts floats in the range 0-1 (normalized, including boundaries).
-0 is the extreme left position, and 1 is the extreme right.
+0 is the extreme left legal position, and 1 is the extreme right.
 - force: The fractional force with which you want to hit the striker.
 Accepts floats between 0-1 (normalized, including boundaries).
 The maximum force makes the striker cover a distance of 3.5 times the width of the board, starting from the center at an angle of 0, striking the walls 4 times, and touching nothing else.
 There is a minimum force with which you strike (even if you pass 0)

 The following examples demonstrate some shots you can perform:

-[72, 0.5, 0.7] |[200,0.75,0.3] |  [-18,0,0.7]
+[0.5,72, 0.7] |[0.75,200,0.3] |  [0,-18,0.7]
 ------------ | -------------  | -------------
 <img src="Images/example.gif" width="280" height="280">|<img src="Images/example2.gif" width="280" height="280">|<img src="Images/example3.gif" width="280" height="280">

 ### Server Rules

-- If an illegal parameter is passed to the server, it generates it at uniformly at random.
+- If a certain parameter of an action is out of range, the server generates the parameter uniformly at random.
+- If the coin overlaps with the striker in the initial placement, the server generates a uniformly random free position.
 - For single player, the server permits a maximum of 200 strikes.
 If the agent does not manage to clear the board, the game is treated as incomplete, and the log file is not written.
 - The server accepts four decimal places of precision.
 - The server also adds a zero mean gaussian noise to the actions.
 You can turn this off, but your final agent will be evaluated with noise.